 Community groups can also contribute Local Place Plans which will inform the Local Development Plan.
 The deadline for submissions is January 2024.

 East Lothian Council are currently running a public engagement exercise for the development of their evidence report, which will now runs until the 13th of October 2023 after being extended from 17th September 2023.
+They are also running a Play Sufficiency Assessment until 13th November 2023 to evaluate outdoor play opportunities for children.
 This aims to gather your views on issues and priorities for the area.